This guide is the practical companion to my main Lake Bled elopement photographer page.

 Smaller boutique stays or guesthouses

-These often offer more privacy and a quieter atmosphere, while still being close enough to the lake.
+These often offer a calmer atmosphere and a more personal feeling, while still being close enough to the lake.

 Apartments